WordPress/wordcamp.org/readme.md

         1. Activate plugin or apply theme as needed.

+    1. (Optional) By default, docker will start with data defined in `.docker/wordcamp_dev.sql` and changes to data will be persisted across runs.
+To start with different database, delete `.data` directory and replace the `.docker/wordcamp_dev.sql` file and run `docker-compose up --build` again.

+    After first time provisioning, docker can be started by using `docker-compose up` command from inside the directory.

 To contribute, you can send pull requests to this repo, or add patches to https://meta.trac.wordpress.org/.